Shimshon21/Lost-In-The-Forest/README.md

 Mori, must jump, climb, and use various other abilities to navigate the game's world.
 During the game, Mori is faced with various enemies making the experience.

+The game was created through the Computer science course Object-Oriented Programming 2.

+The game was written in C++ using Visual Studio IDE and SFML graphic library.

+Written by: Shimshon Polak and David Sapir

 <p>
  <image src = "https://github.com/Shimshon21/Lost-In-The-Forest/blob/main/menu_picture.png"/>
 </p>